-Joel Williams is in his seventh year as an assistant track and field coach with the UNC Asheville men's and women's programs.
+Joel Williams is in his eighth year as an assistant track and field coach with the UNC Asheville men's and women's programs.
 He has been in charge of coaching the sprints (up to 1500m) and hurdle events, throws and high jump since his hiring in the fall of 2007.

 During The 2013-2014 school year, Williams coached a number of athletes to school records and high conference meet placings.
 Meredith Foster set a new school record in high jumps with a leap of 5'7" winning the Big South Indoor Conference Championship.
 Foster's win marks the 10th individual Big South conference champion coached by Williams-along with 2 athletes on the winning DMR team in 2013.
 Kassie Pierre set a school record during her redshirt freshman year in the 400m Hurdles with a time of 61.75.
 Kurt Hibert (a former walk-on with no previous track experience) garnered third place in the Big South Outdoor Conference Championships in the Discus.
 Corey McClintock, a high school 800m runner, finished second in the Conference outdoor meet with a school record of 51.31m.
 This was accomplished along with the the skillful coaching assistance of volunteer coach Tom Fortier who was instrumental in her development.
 The women's 4 x 400m relay team also set a new school record at the outdoor conference meet with all four athletes returning for the following year.